AndyRewLy/roman-numerals/README.md

 Instructions to Run

-1. Import the Postman request collection `Roman_Numerals_Collection.postman_collection` into your Postman app.
+1. Import the Postman request collection `Roman_Numerals_Collection.postman_collection.json` into your Postman app.
 2. Click on the collection
 3. Click the Run button
 4. Click the Run Roman Numerals Collection button